-The 60 days deadline every new calendar year (e.g. January 1 – March 1, 2017) is just a deadline for RRSP contributions that you can claim in deductions for the prior calendar year’s tax return (e.g. 2016 tax year).
+The 60 days deadline for every new calendar year (e.g. January 1 – March 1, 2023) is just a deadline for RRSP contributions that you can claim in deductions for the prior calendar year’s tax return (e.g. 2022 tax year).

 At this time of the year (i.e. RRSP Season), lenders advertise to anyone who cares to listen to consider taking an RRSP loan so they can save up for retirement.